-Fall—it’s here and beautiful as ever.
-The foliage is changing, the air is getting crisper, days are shorter, and the festive feelings of Halloween and Thanksgiving are in the air.
+Fall — it’s officially here!
+The foliage is starting to change, the air is getting crisper, days are becoming shorter, and the festive feelings of Halloween and Thanksgiving are in the air.
 But, along with the beauty of the season come some potential fall hazards that all pet parents should be aware of.

 As the days are getting shorter and cooler, mother nature’s little outdoor critters will begin looking for some temporary fall and winter housing to call home.
 Mice and rats are notorious for trying to get inside garages, basements, attics, and sheds as they search for a cozy place to call home.
 To avoid unwanted little tenants, many households put out rodent poisons.
 If you use these poisons anywhere in your home, make sure to keep them hidden and far out of the reach of your canine kids.
 These chemical formulas are toxic and potentially deadly for your pooch.

 Mushrooms have a habit of popping up around this time of the year.
 While not all mushrooms are poisonous, it can be hard to tell which ones are safe.
 For this reason, it’s best to consider all mushrooms growing in your yard or out in nature poisonous for Fido.
 If you see mushrooms growing in your yard, pick them from the root and throw them out.
 Scan your yard for them frequently as mushrooms seem to pop up overnight.